SeismicSystems/seismic-revm-inspectors/README.md

 - `main` or `master`: this branch only consists of commits from the upstream repository.
 However it will rarely be up-to-date with upstream.
 The latest commit from this branch reflects how recently Seismic has merged in upstream commits to the seismic branch
 - `seismic`: the default and production branch for these repositories.
 This includes all Seismic-specific code essential to make our network run

-The rest of this document is the same as the upstream repository's README

 # revm-inspectors

 Common [`revm`] inspector implementations.